Facebook Riddle Llama Profile Pictures: Do They Contain Malware Or Hacks? + Answer

 Here is the message that has started doing the rounds of Facebook:

-"I've changed my profile to a giraffe.
+"I've changed my profile to a llama.
 I tried to answer a riddle and got it wrong.
-Try the great giraffe challenge!The deal is I give you a riddle.
+Try the great llama challenge!The deal is I give you a riddle.
 You get it right you get to keep your profile pic.
-You get it wrong and you change your profile pic to a Giraffe for the next 3 days.
+You get it wrong and you change your profile pic to a Llama for the next 3 days.
 MESSAGE ME ONLY SO YOU DON'T GIVE OUT THE ANSWER.Here is the riddle: 3:00 am, the doorbell rings and you wake up.
 Unexpected visitors, It's your parents and they are there for breakfast.
 You have strawberry jam, honey, wine, bread and cheese.
 What is the first thing you open?Remember... message me only.
 If you get it right I'll post your name here.
 If you get it wrong change your profile pic."

-Having a giraffe picture will not get you hacked.
+Having a llama picture will not get you hacked.
 This is no different than someone claiming that "Anyone who has painted their fingernails red will get hacked".
 It's probably safer to have a generic animal as a profile picture than your REAL photo

 What Is The Answer To The Riddle